krekhovx/ioquake3-linux-install/README.md

 </div>

 ## ioquake3-linux-install
-This project is created to simplify the installation and launch of Quake III Arena with enhanced content and the latest updates from ioquake3.
+This script is created to simplify the installation and launch of Quake III Arena with enhanced content and the latest updates from **ioquake3**.
 It downloads all necessary files and automates the process of preparing the game for launch on Linux.

-The project provides a script that:

 - Downloads and installs the latest version of ioquake3: ioquake3 is an updated and improved version of the Quake III Arena engine, which supports modern